Actionable Entities Recognition Benchmark for Interactive Fiction: Discussion

-Each of these very general issues needs separate attention, but we believe the CGR is an exemplary step to address these problems.
-First of all, CGR allows addressing the notion of 'actor' in line with \cite{shklovsky1925theory}, broadening it from a person to any entity that interacts with a storyline.
+These very general issues need particular attention, but we believe the AER is an exemplary step to address these problems.
+First, AER allows addressing the notion of 'actor' in line with \cite{shklovsky1925theory}, broadening it from a person to any entity that interacts with a storyline.
 This ability to personalize various entities could be regarded as a cornerstone associative mechanism that might be a basis for creative cognition \cite{mednick1962associative}.
-Secondly, as with any NLP task, CGR could be developed for every culture or language.
-Further development of CGR could provide general cross-cultural insights into the process of story formation.
-Finally, CGs significantly contribute to the criticality of language in line with ideas expressed in \cite{lin2017critical}.
-CGs reoccur in the story and understanding which object is pivotal for the narrative to unfold is one of the key bottlenecks on the way to automated narrative generation.
-We believe that all these factors make CGR an exemplary NLP task that could bring us further in the direction of narrative generation.
-We also believe that the NLP community needs further NLP tasks that could be regarded as formalized problems yet help with one or several challenges listed above.
+Secondly, as with any NLP task, AER could be developed for every culture or language.
+Further development of AER could provide general cross-cultural insights into the process of story formation.
+Finally, AEs significantly contribute to the criticality of language in line with ideas expressed in \cite{lin2017critical}.
+AEs reoccur in the story, and understanding which object is pivotal for the narrative to unfold is one of the key bottlenecks to automated narrative generation.

+In an interactive setting, trying to interact with the world can help to learn AEs.
+At the same time, the notion of AE can help models discover affordances in games.
+One could also look into how large language models perform in a zero-shot manner on AER tasks.
+We believe that all these factors make AER an NLP task that could bring us further toward narrative generation and provide insights into interactive learning.